sirryanthedev/python---practice/README.md

 # python---practice
-This repository contains my Python projects.
-Most of the code is written for learning and academic purposes, and it serves as a record of my progress as I improve my skills.
+Python projects mainly for learning and practice.
+A small showcase of my work; more advanced projects not shown here.